 Christmas Bird Count

-The first Christmas bird count was conducted in 1900, the suggestion of Frank Chapman, founder of Audubon magazine.
+The first Christmas Bird Count was conducted in 1900, the suggestion of Frank Chapman, founder of Audubon magazine.
 He proposed that instead of killing birds on Christmas, as was tradition, we instead count them.
 The first count was conducted in 25 places in North America, with results reported by 27 observers.
 Today, tens of thousands of observers report their counts in thousands of locations.
 The data is used to further our conservation and restoration efforts.
-We conducted the Corning Christmas Bird Count on Saturday, December 10, 2016, and the Elmira Christmas Bird Count over several days in late December.
+We conduct the Corning Christmas Bird Counts in Elmira and Corning in December and January.
 Listed below are the species that were sighted.
 For a description of each of these birds, please visit the Audubon Field Guide.

 Corning Christmas Bird Count Results